Jake-991/bella-beat-project/README.md

 Scatter plots showing the relationship between calories burned and active minutes.
 Insights:
 #### Recommendation: Bellabeat could develop specific weekend challenges or promote healthier sleep habits during the week to boost user engagement and activity levels during weekdays.

+#### Calorie and Sleep Monitoring:
+How do users’ calorie consumption and burn patterns align with their activity levels?
+Are there specific sleep patterns or habits that correlate with increased activity levels or higher overall wellness scores?
 3. Calorie and Sleep Monitoring:
 Analysis Approach:
 Data Used: dailyCalories_merged.csv, dailyActivity_merged.csv, and sleepDay_merged.csv